Notification Channels

 Unlinking a Jira Ticket

-Section titled “Unlinking a Jira Ticket”- On the issue or alarm details page, click the settings icon next to the Create in Jira button to open the Jira Tickets panel.
+Section titled “Unlinking a Jira Ticket”- On the issue or alert details page, click the settings icon next to the Create in Jira button to open the Jira Tickets panel.

 - The panel displays all Jira tickets currently linked to the issue, showing the Ticket ID, Site, Project, and Issue Type.